Transversal Clifford and T-gate codes of short length and high distance: Quadratic Residue CSS codes

+We consider the best known examples of self-dual classical codes and double them to construct triorthogonal codes which have the least physical qubit overhead for their given distances.
+We list examples of this family in Table~\ref{tab:triortho} and plot their parameters in Figure~\ref{fig:qubit-count-comparison} alongside the constructed TE* codes, the asymptotic family of doubled self-dual codes and the color codes, whose qubit count grows as the third power of the distance.

-Doubling the family of quantum QR codes immediately results in an infinite family of triply even codes which contains the examples in Table~\ref{tab:triply_even_from_QR}.
-This family outperforms the codes obtained by doubling the asymptotically guaranteed self-dual codes for the distances we could compute (Figure~\ref{fig:qubit-count-comparison}), and this advantage is expected to be retained at higher distances due to the additional structure present in the QR codes.
+We note here that infinite families of self-dual codes are guaranteed to exist with $d/n > \delta$ for each member where $\delta \sim 0.11$~\cite{rains_self-dual_2002,krasikov_linear_1997}.
+Both our triorthogonal and TE* families outperform the codes obtained by doubling the asymptotically guaranteed self-dual codes for the distances we could compute (Figure~\ref{fig:qubit-count-comparison}).
+This advantage will be retained at higher distances for the triorthogonal family due to the choice of self-dual codes optimized for the lowest qubit count.
+It is also expected to be retained for the TE* family due to the additional structure present in the QR codes.
+Consequently, the scaling of this asymptotically guaranteed family places an upper bound on the physical qubit overhead of any triorthogonal code family and is expected to also upper bound the TE* family.

+While we gain significant improvements in the physical qubit overheads, the stabilizer generators of our TE* and triorthogonal code families are geometrically non-local and their weights grow linearly with the distance of the code (equivalently, as square root of the code length).
+This is in contrast with the doubled color code family where most stabilizer generators are geometrically local and their weights can be made constant in the distance as a result of a weight reduction procedure~\cite{bravyi_doubled_2015}.
+The same weight reduction procedure can be employed for our codes but due to the underlying QR CSS codes requiring high weight stabilizers (as opposed to the 2D color codes with constant weight stabilizer generators), the weight reduced stabilizer generator set still admits some operators with weights growing linearly with the distance.